sualehalam/Wehealth-webscraping-project/README.md

 ## Important Considerations

-- Always be respectful when crawling websites and respect _robot.txt_
+- Always be respectful when crawling websites and respect _robots.txt_
 - Add delays between requests (currently the scraper uses `time.sleep(2)`)
 - Some websites may block automated access
 - This is for educational purposes only